Mühle R41 Review – Man it gives a Close Shave

 There’s no doubt that the Mühle R41 is a mean beard-cutting tool that cuts a very close shave.
 It’s the closest safety razor I use that I could compare with a straight-edge razor.
 That’s because the blade is so horizontal; it functions in the same way.

-Beginners who are just starting wet shaving with a safety razor would not really start with the R41.
-However, if the razor user finds using safety razors easy enough and needs a tool that can remove a decent amount of growth effortlessly in a mean fashion, then they could go for it.
+Beginners who are just starting with wet shaving using a safety razor would not really start with the R41.
+However, if the razor user finds using safety razors easy enough and needs a tool that can remove a decent amount of growth effortlessly, then they may consider it.

-Guys who get lumps, bumps, and spots on their faces will struggle with the Mühle R41.
+Men who develop lumps, bumps, and spots on their faces may struggle with the Mühle R41.
 It’s going to chop the buggers off – milder razors are the way to go for these Gents.

 My Mühle R41 is a keeper.
 On a 3 or 5-day growth accumulation, it comes out to play!